lasseignelab/labwebsite/content/blog/2023-04-25-CINmetrics.md

 ---
-title: CINmetrics R CRAN package and Publication
+title: CINmetrics: an R package for analyzing copy number aberrations as a measure of chromosomal instability (Published in PeerJ and on CRAN)
 author: 'Brittany Lasseigne'
 date: '2023-04-25'
 slug: CINmetrics R package